The annual Wheels Car of the Year is one of the world’s longest-running automotive awards, with a history that stretches back to the early 1960s.

 Somewhat of a surprise packet, the seven judges deemed the Merc EV as the cream of the 31-car crop for 2020.

-The team at Budget Direct have made a poster with every Wheels Car of the Year winner beautifully illustrated.
+Last year, the team at Budget Direct made a poster with every Wheels Car of the Year winner beautifully illustrated.

 It's a great reminder of exactly how long Wheels has been testing cars, and how vehicles have changed and advanced through the ages.